11 Fastest Master of Science in Nursing (MSN) Programs in 2025

 • Capstone Project/Clinical Practicum: A comprehensive clinical project or practicum that synthesizes learning and applies it in a real-world setting.

-MSN Admission Requirements
+Accelerated MSN Program Admission Requirements

-Admission requirements often include the following:
+Admission requirements for the fastest MSN programs often include the following:

 Prerequisites will vary depending on the program.
 As with the BSN degree program, students complete core classes before more advanced nursing courses such as advanced physiology, advanced pharmacology, leadership, and health policy.
 These advanced courses will depend on which MSN specialty path the student chooses.

-Costs of MSN Programs
+Cost of the Fastest MSN Programs

 The cost of pursuing an MSN degree varies widely based on several factors, including the type of institution, the specific program offered, whether the program is online or on-campus, and more: